sijingzhangzsj0604/docs/docs/cloud/guides/security/enable-upstream-mutual-tls.md

 You can skip the above steps if you already have these certificates.

-### Create Certificate
+### Create SSL Object

-Follow the tips in [How to Upload Certificate](../../concepts/certificate.md#how-to-update-a-certificate).
+Follow the tips in [How to Create SSL Object](../../concepts/ssl.md#how-to-create-ssl-object) and upload the server certificate, private key, CA certificate, API7 Cloud creates an SSL object.
-Note here that we need to upload the client certificate and private key, as Apache APISIX will use this Certificate object to communicate with the backend service.

 ### Deploy Backend Service